 7. First brought to the US in the 1950’s.

 Luna is the smallest goat here at Binder Park Zoo.
 She is the only completely black female goat.
 She enjoys interacting with the public and snuggling up to her brother, Remus.
 While Luna loves to be brushed or petted by the guests, she remains somewhat shy around her keepers.

 Remus is mostly black with a white stripe down both of his back legs, a white tail, and one horn that curves outward.
-Remus is one of our most curious goats and if anything interesting is within his reach, he will surely check it out.
-He is friendly with most of the other goats as well as humans, and he loves to scratch his head on the antenna of his keepers’ walkie-talkies.
+Remus is one of our most curious goats, and if anything interesting is within his reach, he will surely check it out.
+He is friendly with most of the other goats as well as humans, and he loves to scratch his head on the antennae of his keepers’ walkie-talkies.

 Hagrid is our largest goat, which is because he is part Nubian.
 Dark brown, black and white, Hagrid has tan markings on his face.
-He also has two scurs - under-developed horn growths.
-Hagrid is very food-motivated and loves to eat the goat feed from guests – he is usually first in line if that possibility exists!
-When he isn’t eating, Hagrid enjoys hanging out with his best buddy, Severus.
+He also has two scurs: under-developed horn growths.
+Hagrid is very food-motivated and loves to eat the goat feed from guests; he is usually first in line if that possibility exists!